michaeltansg/kong-oidc-plugin/kong-openwebui.md

 ## Setup Kong default services and routes for Open WebUI

+Make a copy of `.env.example` and name it `.env`.
+Add the credentials required for Azure OIDC.

 To setup default service and routes: `sh 1.kong-openwebui-setup.sh` [Optional] To add additional request transformer plugin: `sh 2.kong-openwebui-request-txformer.sh`